Financial Directive

 2.5.
 Insuring the assets and activities

-The Executive Director is responsible for ensuring that the Foundation has adequate insurance cover for its property and staff and for its trustees.
+The CEO is responsible for ensuring that the Foundation has adequate insurance cover for its property and staff and for its trustees.

 2.6.
 Fundraising

 The Foundation’s fundraising activities will be examined from an ethical and accountability perspective.
-The review also seeks to ensure that the Foundation’s partnerships or the funding received does not undermine its operational capacity, reputation or independence, or compromise the ethical, environmental, economic or social sustainability of the Foundation’s activities.
-Partnerships or funding cannot be in conflict with Frame’s values.
+The review also seeks to ensure that the Foundation’s partnerships, funding or donations, including wills, do not undermine its operational capacity, reputation or independence, or compromise the ethical, environmental, economic or social sustainability of the Foundation’s activities.
+Partnerships or funding cannot conflict with Frame’s values.
+The Foundation must refuse to accept donations and legacies if the conditions for the use of the funds do not comply with the rules governing the purpose and activities of the Foundation.

 3 BUDGET